devleaks/cockpitdecks-docs/docs/Extending/Internals/To do.md

 Usable for observation, data collection, even « co-pilot » type of interaction: if this then that.

-Make a350/a380 type tick marks on rotating knobs.
-LED around knob

 Make a icon-builder app (electron?) very much like TouchPortal...
 So don't do it.

-### Large displays

-Gently pressing on a part of the display triggers FCU mode changes like Speed/Mach, Heading/Track, or even knobs push/pull (with long press).
-May be vertical swipes will increase/decrease values.

 # Dashboard